orbeon/orbeon-forms-doc/form-runner/feature/pdf-automatic.md

             - the language code can be `"_"` to represent any language
         - each property value is a template string
     - `"visible"`: a formula that determines whether the position is visible
+    - `"css"`: a CSS string that is applied to the position
+        - this is because custom CSS in a separate file doesn't impact positions in PDF headers and footers

 The `"parameters"` property is a JSON object with the following properties: